- BLW allows babies to self-feed with finger foods.

 - Sliced foods

-Examples of food preparation in the baby-led way
+Examples of food preparation for the baby-led way

-- Quarter piece of avocado with skin left on half the slice so your baby can hold it (same for bananas)
+- Quarter piece of avocado with the skin left on half the slice so your baby can hold it (same goes for bananas).

 Will my baby choke with this method?

-Many pediatricians and parents asked themselves this same question.
-Scientists conducted research on this topic and found that if the above principles are taken into account, the risk of choking does not increase when compared to the risk of the traditional spoon-feeding method.
+Many pediatricians and parents asked themselves the same question.
+Scientists researched this topic and found that, if the above principles are taken into account, the risk of choking does not increase when compared to the risk of the traditional spoon-feeding method.

-Before starting with the BLW method, make sure to talk to your pediatrician, get all the proper information and maybe even watch some videos to learn how to apply this method.
-Also, remember you can combine both traditional and BLW method to best fit your and your baby’s needs and routine.
+Before starting with the baby-led weaning method, make sure to talk to your pediatrician, get all the proper information, and maybe even watch some videos to learn how to apply this method.
+Also, remember you can combine both traditional and BLW methods to best fit your and your baby’s needs and routine.